epiphronquant/HKEX_Volume/README.md

 1. HKEX: List of all the stocks, listing on main board or GEM.
 2. yfinance: Sector and Industry for old stocks
 3. HKEX-IPO-app: Sector, Industry, Market Cap for updated stocks.
 Sector, Industry comes from yfinance, Market Cap from AA stocks.
 This gets updated every 9am HKT on Sunday; 1 hour after the HKEX-IPO-app is updated.
-4. Microsoft Excel: Market Cap for stocks (manual update).
+4. Microsoft Excel: Market Cap for stocks (manual update using their stocks function).

 **Chart by Chart Explanation**
 1. Displays a stock's adjusted close and their 20, 40, 60 average trading day volume.
 Can be selected based on ticker or English stock name.